hectormorenosoftware/react-nodejs-nosql-example/README.md

-This is an example of a Full Stack Web Application using different databases for development and production in React JS, Node JS, and NOSQL.
+This is a a Full Stack Web Application to manage employees using different databases for development and production in React JS, Node JS, and NOSQL.

+To start server in development mode:

+NODE_ENV=development node index.js

-To start server:
+To start server in production mode:

-NODE_ENV=development node index.js or NODE_ENV=production node index.js
+NODE_ENV=production node index.js

 To view ui:
 http://localhost:5000